EliotVU/UT2004-MutCacheExtractor/README.md

 The mutator adds a new tab page to the "mid game menu" labeled as "Cache Manager"

 The new page provides a list of all the cache files that can be found in the `/UT2004Root/Cache/` directory.
-In this menu you will be given the option to extract any file of choice, upon extraction the selected will be moved to its appropriate directory.
+In this menu you will be given the option to extract any file of choice, upon extraction the selected file will be moved to its appropriate directory.

 ## Usage